top of page

-Step Up To Quality Child Development And Learning Program
+4 Star Step Up To Quality Child Development and Learning Programs

 Your child is enrolled, or you may be considering enrolling your child, in a learning and development program whose level of quality exceeds Ohio’s child care licensing standards.
 Little Miracles Program recognized the necessity to provide care and education that exceeds the licensing requirement.
-Our Springdale location has been awarded 4 Stars by Step Up to Quality.
-Our new school in Forest Park will follow the same standard and looks forward to applying to be rated by Step Up to Quality once we reach the requirement of being open at least 6 months.
+Our locations have been awarded 4 Stars by Step Up to Quality.

 High quality learning and development program settings are important because early experiences last a lifetime.
 Your child has 1,892 days from the day they are born until they enter kindergarten.
 What happens on this journey lays the foundation for success in school and life.